Kihagyás

 Visual Studio Class Diagram support

-For some of the exercises in this exercise (and also for the first homework) we will use the Visual Studio Class Designer support.
+For some of the exercises in this laboratory (and also for the first homework) we will use the Visual Studio Class Designer support.
 Visual Studio does not always add the Class Designer component during installation.
 If it is not possible to add a Class Diagram to your Visual Studio project (because the Class Diagram is not listed in the list of the window that appears during the Add New Item command - more on this later in this guide), you will need to install the Class Diagram component later:

 1. Start the Visual Studio installer (e.g. by typing "Visual Studio Installer" in the Windows Start menu).